Inflectra/spira-documentation/README.md

+# Running a local test server
+In the master branch, run `mkdocs serve`.
+The web server should be available at localhost:8000

 # Deploying to GitHub Pages
 In the master branch, run `mkdocs gh-deploy` and that's it!
 Your changes should be live after the command finishes!